apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 The client should use the same web server hostname (as configured in the server-side principal) to access the Drill Web Console.
 If the server hostname differs, SPNEGO authentication will fail.
 For example, if the server principal is `"HTTP/example.QA.LAB@QA.LAB”`, the client should use `http://example.QA.LAB:8047` as the Drill Web Console URL.

 The following sections provide instructions for configuring the supported client-side browsers:

-**Note:** SPNEGO is not tested on Windows browsers in Drill 1.13.

 ###Firefox
 To configure Firefox to use a negotiation dialog, such as SPNEGO to authenticate, complete the following steps: